 What do we collect?

-In the course of acting for you we may receive, store, and process your personal information, which may include (but is not limited to) the following types of information: your personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status and dependants, next of kin and emergency contact information, financial data such as bank account information, tax status, salary and other employment-related records and information, copies of ID documents such as your driving licence, passport, utilities bills, photographs, etc.
+In the course of acting for you we may receive, store, and process your personal information, which may include (but is not limited to) the following types of information: your personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status and dependents, next of kin and emergency contact information, financial data such as bank account information, tax status, salary and other employment-related records and information, copies of ID documents such as your driving licence, passport, utility bills, photographs, etc.

 Why do we process your personal data?

 We will only ever process your personal data for one or more of the six legal reasons permitted by the GDPR.
 In virtually all cases this will include that such processing is necessary for the performance of our contract with you, i.e. for the provision of our legal services.
-In some circumstances if you fail or refuse to provide relevant personal data we may not be able to proceed with contracting with you to provide our legal services.
+In some circumstances, if you fail or refuse to provide relevant personal data we may not be able to proceed with contracting with you to provide our legal services.
 We would discuss such specific issues with you as appropriate.
 Other lawful grounds for processing may include: that the processing is in our legitimate business interests (i.e. the provision of legal and related services) having balanced your expectations and interests, to comply with our legal/regulatory obligations, and/or you have provided your explicit consent for us to do so.

-We will only contact you with marketing and related communications if you have given your express consent for us to do so, or if prior to 25 May 2018 you gave your contact details in the course of our acting for you, we are marketing similar services (i.e. our legal services), and you were given an opportunity to opt out of marking when we first collected your information and in every subsequent marketing communication.
+We will only contact you with marketing and related communications if you have given your express consent for us to do so, or if prior to 25 May 2018 you gave your contact details in the course of our acting for you, we are marketing similar services (i.e. our legal services), and you were given an opportunity to opt-out of marking when we first collected your information and in every subsequent marketing communication.
 We do not conduct Automated Decision-Making (ADM).

 Protecting your personal data